diabolical-ninja/yeltahir.com/content/posts/sir_model/index.md

 Furthermore, at any point in time infectious people are recovering giving us $\gamma \times I(t)$

 ### Putting it all together
-As the indidivuals getting infected and recovering are moving between groups, they allow us to define the rate of change for the population in each compartment, giving us:
+As the indidivuals getting infected and recovering are moving between groups, they allow us to define the rate of change for the population in each compartment:

 $$ \frac{dS}{dt} = - \beta S(t) I(t) $$
 $$ \frac{dI}{dt} = \beta S(t) I(t) - \gamma I(t) $$